Lent 2021: 2nd Week

-Jesus took Peter, James, and John his brother, and led them up a high mountain by themselves.
-And he was transfigured before them; his face shone like the sun and his clothes became white as light.
-And behold, Moses and Elijah appeared to them, conversing with him.
-Then Peter said to Jesus in reply, “Lord, it is good that we are here.
-If you wish, I will make three tents here, one for you, one for Moses, and one for Elijah.”
-While he was still speaking, behold, a bright cloud cast a shadow over them, then from the cloud came a voice that said, “This is my beloved Son, with whom I am well pleased; listen to him.”
-When the disciples heard this, they fell prostrate and were very much afraid.
-But Jesus came and touched them, saying, “Rise, and do not be afraid.”
-And when the disciples raised their eyes, they saw no one else but Jesus alone.
-As they were coming down from the mountain, Jesus charged them, “Do not tell the vision to anyone until the Son of Man has been raised from the dead.”
+Jesus took Peter, James, and John and led them up a high mountain apart by themselves.
+And he was transfigured before them, and his clothes became dazzling white, such as no fuller on earth could bleach them.
+Then Elijah appeared to them along with Moses, and they were conversing with Jesus.
+Then Peter said to Jesus in reply, “Rabbi, it is good that we are here!
+Let us make three tents: one for you, one for Moses, and one for Elijah.”
+He hardly knew what to say, they were so terrified.
+Then a cloud came, casting a shadow over them; from the cloud came a voice, “This is my beloved Son.
+Listen to him.”
+Suddenly, looking around, they no longer saw anyone but Jesus alone with them.
+As they were coming down from the mountain, he charged them not to relate what they had seen to anyone, except when the Son of Man had risen from the dead.
+So they kept the matter to themselves, questioning what rising from the dead meant.

 by David Morrison